pinecoders/pinecoders.github.io/techniques/script_description/README.md

 # How PineCoders Write and Format Their Script Descriptions

-This document explains how we write and format our script descriptions for publication on TradingView, where we try to **provide the most useful and legible information so that users of our scripts can understand and use them to their advantage**.
+This document explains how we write and format our script descriptions for publication on TradingView, where we try to **provide the most useful and legible information enabling users of our scripts can understand and use them to their advantage**.

 In order to achieve this, we: